-Thus, Priory 1 will partly strengthen the capacities of existing labour market agencies at all levels, i.e. at national, regional and local level and partly implement new and improved approaches to tackling the unemployment situation of specifically the following groups: young, women and long-term unemployed.
+Thus, Priory 1 will partly strengthen the capacities of existing labour market agencies at all levels, i.e. at national, regional and local level and partly implementing new and improved approaches to tackling the unemployment situation of specifically the following groups: Young, elderly, women, long-term unemployed, disabled, ethnic communities and unemployed people in areas experiencing low economic development.

-For optimization of resources, pilot projects targeting directly people will be implemented in the municipalities which will be selected in the course of the implementation of this programme.
+For optimization of resources, pilot projects and projects targeting directly people will be implemented in the municipalities which will be selected in the course of the implementation of this programme.
 In order to qualify the municipalities should fulfil the following general qualification criteria:

-- I. Higher share of unemployed people in the total number of inhabitants living within the municipality; - II.
-Showing distinct difference in the composition of the inhabitants in terms of the size of different ethnical communities, e.g. the size of Roma and Albanian communities13; - III.
-Higher share of long-term unemployed in total number of unemployed in the municipality.
+- I. Higher share of unemployed people in the total number of inhabitants living within the municipality - II.
+Showing distinct difference in the composition of the inhabitants in terms of the size of different ethnical communities, e.g. the size of Roma and Albanian communities - III.
+Higher share of long-term unemployed in total number of unemployed in the municipality